-Clues around how best to design for your customers’ problems are abundant…
+Clues around how best to design for your customers are abundant…

-I’m a commercially-minded design researcher and see time spent with customers as an investment, so I take a creative approach to mixing and building on these techniques to gain the most possible insight and value to the business.
+I see time spent with customers as an investment, so take a creative, nuanced approach to gaining maximum insight and value to the business.

-I’m biased towards using the method which gets me, (and you if possible) closer to the customers’ context and the way they experience your product or service.
+Regardless of the timing, I’m biased towards the method which gets me (and you if possible) closer to the customers’ context and the way they experience your product or service.

 I use compelling video documentary and engaging large format visuals to convey in seconds the nuance of your customers’ world, their emotions, connections and interactions in what otherwise might be a loooong story.